lightning/bolts/00-introduction.md

      for all previous commitments can be stored compactly.

-* *Mutual Close*:
+* *Mutual close*:
    * A cooperative close of a channel, by broadcasting an unconditional spend of the *funding transaction* with an output to each peer (unless one output is too small, and thus is not included).

-* *Unilateral Close*:
+* *Unilateral close*:
    * An uncooperative close of a channel, by broadcasting a *commitment transaction*.
 This transaction is larger (ie. less efficient) than a mutual close transaction, and the peer whose commitment is broadcast cannot access its own outputs for some previously-negotiated duration.

-* *Revoked Transaction Close*:
+* *Revoked transaction close*:
    * An invalid close of the channel, by broadcasting a revoked *commitment transaction*.
 Since the other peer knows the *commitment revocation secret key*, it can create a *penalty transaction*.

-* *Penalty Transaction*:
+* *Penalty transaction*:
    * A transaction which spends all outputs of a revoked commitment transaction, using the *commitment revocation secret key*.
 A peer uses this if the other peer tries to "cheat" by broadcasting a revoked *commitment transaction*.

-* *Commitment Number*:
+* *Commitment number*:
-   * A 48-bit incrementing counter for each *commitment transaction*; they are independent for each peer in the channel, and start at 0.
+   * A 48-bit incrementing counter for each *commitment transaction*; they are independent for each peer in the channel and start at 0.

 * *It's ok to be odd*: